Should You Work for Free as a Photographer? A Comprehensive Guide

 How do we know when performing free work IS a smart thing to do?

 Working as a photographer for free can have some distinct advantages.
 If you’re just starting in the industry, you likely don’t have a reputable portfolio with real- companies or brands.
 Doing work for free can help you build up a body of work to showcase your talents and level of professionalism.
 Experience in dealing with clients and executing a gig is unteachable.
 Experience is gained by doing.
-If you can work on different types of projects and learn how to build rapport and skills with clients, they may be interested in taking your professional relationship to the next level and recommend you to others.
+If you can work on different types of projects and learn how to build rapport and networking skills with clients, they may be interested in taking your relationship to the next level and recommend you to others.

 Doing free work for a well-known company also allows you to add them as an accolade to your portfolio.
-For example in the podcast episode we did with Chris Hau, he talks about doing free work for Mercedes-Benz early in his career.
+For example in the podcast episode we did with Chris Hau, he talks about doing free work for Mercedes-Benz in his career.
 He was legitimately able to say that he had done work for a prestigious company which made pitching his services to other car companies much simpler.
 Since he had the social proof and certificate of doing work for Mercedes-Benz, other car companies were quick to pay him for their own projects.
 Those car companies didn’t need to know whether or not he was paid for the Mercedes gig, all they needed to see was the fact he did the work and the images spoke for themselves.

 How do we know when performing free work ISN’T a smart thing to do?